Chronic obstructive pulmonary disease

 What happens with your breathing?

-We don’t usually think about our breathing unless you practise breathing exercises, breathing is quite a complicated process in the sense that other issues may affect the breathing process such as disease or injury.
+We don’t usually think about our breathing unless you practice breathing exercises, breathing is quite a complicated process in the sense that other issues may affect the breathing process such as disease or injury.
 I’ll give you an example, your upper airways are lined with very fine hairs (cilia) their job is to catch all the germs that are in the air you are breathing in.

 Germs from the air can lead to conditions like bronchitis (infection in the bronchial tubes) or if they go deep enough into your lungs it can develop into pneumonia.
 One of the main issues with the infection is the build-up of fluid or mucus, this will have an impact on the amount of air flowing into and out of your lungs.